By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarizes what happens when a user executes a module delete command:

-Command4.2.2.
+mod delete Command4.2.2.
 Design Considerations (Zi Xin)

 Aspect: Support for editing module code